This post may contain affiliate links. Please read our disclosure policy.

 How To Season Brown Rice

-• Aromatics: Sautéed onions, garlic, or shallots before adding the rice to the baking dish infuses it with a deeper, richer flavor.
+• Aromatics: Sauté onions, garlic, or shallots before baking for deeper flavor.

-• Broth Substitutions: Swap out some or all of the water for chicken, vegetable, or beef broth for an extra layer of savory goodness.
+• Broth: Replace some or all of the water with chicken, vegetable, or beef broth.

-• Stir-Ins: Once the rice is cooked, fold in ingredients like chopped nuts or dried fruits like cranberries or raisins for a textural and sweet-savory contrast.
+• Stir-Ins: After baking, mix in chopped nuts or dried fruit like cranberries or raisins for added texture and sweetness.

 Expert Tips